 Table 15 contains the resource providers participating to the activities of the Federated Cloud task force.
 As shown in the list the most common cloud middleware solutions are Open Nebula and Open Stack.
 In addition, some NGIs are deploying cloud management software developed within their organization such us Okeanos and WNoDeS.
-Ten the Resource Providers are being monitored with a test instance of SAM: the monitoring service is an instance of the SAM production distribution, with in addition a set of cloud-specific probes.
+Ten of the Resource Providers are being monitored with a test instance of SAM: the monitoring service is an instance of the SAM production distribution, with in addition a set of cloud-specific probes.
 All the resource providers monitored are also registered in GOCDB.

 The EGI Federated Cloud testbed will be integrated into the production infrastructure in PY4.